New Clients / Rental Owners

 It is also legal to define the maximum size or type of pet that is acceptable in your rental.
 For example, you may limit dogs to those weighing fewer than 20 pounds.
 State laws vary in regards to the type of deposit or rent you may charge if a resident has a pet.
 To determine the applicable law(s) in your state, please check with your Real Property Management office if you are contemplating requiring a non-standard level of deposit/rent for residents with pets.

 Real Property Management uses a national credit-reporting provider to obtain a prospect’s criminal and credit histories.
 References may also be checked in certain situations.
-Credit reports cannot be shared with owners due to the Fair Credit Reporting Act, but you will receive a recommendation based on the Leasing Manager’s assessment of the candidate.
+Credit reports cannot be shared with owners due to the Fair Credit Reporting Act, but you will receive a recommendation based on your Senior Property Manager’s assessment of the candidate.

 Real Property Management uses a template lease written in simple language that has been tested nationwide and has been reviewed locally by a real estate attorney.